20+ Years Experience

 When requesting payment from your employer, it’s crucial to create a clear and concise message that is polite and friendly.

 You may decide to choose to send the business an email or direct letter reminder, ensuring to include a direct subject line and get straight to the point.
-Be sure to ask what happened and how you can help the business find a solution.

 If your employer fails to provide your final pay, it’s advisable to contact them to draw attention to the mistake.